jahids/surge-Backend/README.md

 ## Development

 > This project was setup using Node.js v18.5.
-Please use specified version for best experience.

 1. Install dependencies with `npm install`
 2. Start developoment server with `npm run dev`